I am working on a major project

 waves began with Joe Weber here at the University of Maryland in the

-1960s and have continued with increasingly sensitive detectors, but the
+1960s and have continued with increasingly sensitive detectors.

 Whereas the construction and